ENFORCEMENT OF SUPPORT OBLIGATION

 In Phase 2,

-attorney will provide the date the case was filed with the court, the name of
+provide the date the case was filed with the court, the name of the attorney

-the attorney filing the case, the criminal charges that have been filed, and
+filing the case, the criminal charges that have been filed, and the status of

 Phase 3 Procedures – Disposition and Sentencing Phase